-Basic Competency Requirements for the EdD and PhD
+Basic Competency Requirements for the EdS, EdD and PhD

 degrees.
-Completion of the doctorate in Leadership is achieved only after competence is demonstrated in each of the 20 competencies listed below.
+The participants prepare an Individual Development Plan (IDP), which becomes his/her course of study.
+The course of study translates into at least 64 (EdS)/90 (EdD and PhD) semester credits.
+Completion of the specialist degree or doctorate in Leadership is achieved only after competence is demonstrated in each of the 20 competencies listed below.
 The competencies are arranged in six groups.
 Each group is followed by a general description of the knowledge base as well as the personal/professional development covered by the competency.
-Of the 20 competencies required, the participant will achieve at least five "star" competencies and three for the MA.
-(See the Leadership program handbook for a description of competency-level indicators.)
+Of the 20 competencies required, the participant will achieve at least three "star" competencies.
+(See the Leadership Handbook for a description of competency-level indicators.)